Russian metals are deeply embedded in global markets and hard to sanction

 Titanium

-While Russia has large shares in the global supply of many metals, none so important as in the production of titanium and titanium forgings.
+While Russia has large shares in the global supply of many metals, none are so important as those in the production of titanium and titanium forgings.

-Russia is the third largest producer with a share of around 13 to 13.5% after China and Japan and Ukraine has a share of 2 to 2.6%.
-Russia and Ukraine combined account for 16% of global production.
+Russia is the third-largest producer with a share of around 13 to 13.5% after China and Japan, and Ukraine has a share of 2 to 2.6%.
+Russia and Ukraine combined account for 16% of global output.

-Since demand for titanium has reduced due to the pandemic, the data for 2019 has also been considered and that data shows Russia having a share in sponge production of 22% and 4% for Ukraine.
-So, Russia holds a key role in the titanium market and titanium is extremely important not just for commercial aircraft, but titanium also is used for the production of defense equipment and as a result is of paramount importance for the national security.
+Since demand for titanium has reduced due to the pandemic, the data for 2019 has also been examined, and shows Russia having a share in sponge production of 22% and 4% for Ukraine.
+So, Russia holds a key role in the titanium market and titanium is extremely important not just for commercial aircraft, but is also used for the production of defence equipment and as a result is of paramount importance for national security.

-Titanium and titanium alloys are highly prized for its very high weight to strength ratio that makes it the ideal material for building planes, spacecraft and the defence sector in particular.
+Titanium and titanium alloys are highly prized for their very high weight to strength ratio that makes them the ideal material for building planes, spacecraft and the defence sector in particular.

 Titanium alloys account for approximately 15% of the Boeing 787 airframe by weight.
 In the Airbus A350XWB, it is about 14%, and is used in landing gear, pylons, attachments, door surrounds, frames, and other parts.

-Boeing employs several thousand people in Russia, Ukraine and a handful of former Soviet states and has a major design center in Moscow.
-The company also runs a flight training campus and research and technology center in the city.
+Boeing employs several thousand people in Russia, Ukraine and a handful of former Soviet states and has a major design centre in Moscow.
+The company also runs a flight training campus and research and technology centre in the city.

 On each Boeing 787-9, there is over 19 tonnes of titanium.
 Titanium sheets cost around $20.85 per kg.
 Not counting the costs of producing the titanium parts and scrap material, there would be around $0.4mn worth of titanium on each Boeing 787.
 With a sales price of around $135mn to $145mn for a Boeing 787-9, $0.4mn might seem small but that only covers the price of sheet metal and not the complex processing and manufacturing of the actual parts.
-So, as a cost component this could go up significantly and cover around $14mn to $17mn per aircraft representing up to 12.5% of the sales price of a Boeing 787-9.
+So as a cost component, this could go up significantly and cover around $14mn to $17mn per aircraft, representing up to 12.5% of the sales price of a Boeing 787-9.

-Separately, titanium dioxide is the principal pigment in white paint, and it is also used in paper, plastics, and cosmetics.
+Separately, titanium dioxide is the principal pigment in white paint, and it is also used in paper, plastics and cosmetics.

 VSMPO-AVISMA Corporation is the largest titanium producer in the world and owned by the state organ Rostec.
 It is located in Verkhnyaya Salda, Russia, about 1,800 km east of Moscow and around 550 km from the border with Kazakhstan.